Claiming 'Staggering Evidence of Election Fraud,' Trump Attorney Sidney Powell Says She'll Soon 'Release the Kraken' On 2020 Election

 “There is no evidence that any voting system deleted or lost votes, changed votes, or was in any way compromised,” the coalition concluded.

-Discussion of such things are often relegated by Democrats in and out of the media to black helicopter crazy talk — except when they thought it happened to Democrats in the 2004 election.
+Discussions of such things are often relegated by Democrats in and out of the media to black-helicopter crazy-talk — except when they thought it happened to Democrats in the 2004 election.
 They were convinced that Diebold voting machines malfunctioned or were programmed to swing votes to President Bush.

 The brilliant Christopher Hitchens wrote in Vanity Fair in 2006, “No conspiracy theorist, and no fan of John Kerry’s, the author nevertheless found the Ohio polling results impossible to swallow: Given what happened in that key state on Election Day 2004, both democracy and common sense cry out for a court-ordered inspection of its new voting machines.”